ThinkDataEd/curriculum/docs/unit4/lesson10.md

     100. What did you have to do to your MSE value to make it useable for interpretation? <span style="color:grey">***Answer: We had to take the square root of our MSE value in order to convert it back to inches.***</span>

     100. Which linear model was the better fit?
-How do you know? <span style="color:grey">***Answers will vary but this is where students should compare the MSE values - a smaller MSE indicates a smaller error, and therefore a better fit.
+How do you know? <span style="color:grey">***Answers will vary but this is where students should compare the MSE values - a smaller MSE indicates a smaller error, and therefore a better fit.***</span>

     **<u>Note:</u>** Students may ask for an easier and/or faster way to calculate MSE.
 They will be using RStudio to calculate MSE in the next lab.